markokraemer/OACE/framework.md

 **Tools**:
 - CRUD Files
-- Search File Snippets (semantic) in Folder and receive File & Lines (from-to)
 - CRUD Terminal-Session
 - CRUD Terminal-Commands in Session
 - CRUD Browser Tab (Web browser interaction & automation)
 - Read Web Browser Tab Log, Network, etc...
 - Ask the user (If user input is needed it can be requested via tool, waits until it gets an answer)
 - Websocket Testing
-- Code Snippet Retrieval
+- Code Snippet Retrieval // Search File Snippets (semantic) in Folder and receive File & Lines (from-to)

 **Procedures**
 - Combination of tools to create a predefined procedure to interact with the world env & state.
 By chaining together tools we create a procedure that directly has a specialised use case (to not have to do the same combos over and over)